ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

 ```powershell
 python run_cli.py --precheck-services
 ```
-You should see green checks for Appium, provider services (e.g., Ollama), required API keys, and a selected target app.
+You should see green checks for MCP server, provider services (e.g., Ollama), required API keys, and a selected target app.

 ## CLI Testing